Matex600/social-edit-matt/README.md

   <br>
   Development began with, opening a repository with code institutes github template, and installing all required packages, libraries, frameworks, connecting to Heroku PostgreSQL.

-  Followed by constructing a github project, 'issues' and their corresponding tags and adding 'issues' to corresponding columns.
+  This followed by constructing a github project, 'issues' and their corresponding tags, and adding 'issues' to corresponding columns.

-  After this I created the initial wireframing for the site structure along with making a logic diagram.
+  After this, I created the initial wireframing for the site structure along with making a logic diagram.

   ![LogicDiagram](documentation/readme_images/Project_4_Diagram.PNG)